dcs-chalmers/rusty-benchmarking-framework/readme.md

 * `prod-con` benchmark type sub commands:
     * `-p`, `--producers` for specified amount of producers.
     * `-c`, `--consumers` for specified amount of consumers.
-- `enq-deq` benchmark type sub commands:
+* `enq-deq` benchmark type sub commands:
     * `--spread` - To specify the spread for the `enq-deq` benchmark type.
     * `--thread-count` - To specify the amount of threads in the `enq-deq` benchmark type.
-- `enq-deq-pairs` benchmark type sub commands:
+* `enq-deq-pairs` benchmark type sub commands:
     * `--thread-count` - To specify the amount of threads in the `enq-deq-pairs` benchmark type.

+### Optional features
+* `benchmark_core/memory_tracking` - Writes to a file the memory allocated by the program during the execution.
+Requires `jemalloc`, so should work on most UNIX systems.
+* `silent-release` - Compiles the benchmarking tool without any logging.
+Need to pass the `--no-default-features`  to work.
+* `verbose-release` - Compiles the benchmarking tool with all log levels.
+Need to pass the `--no-default-features`  to work.

 ## Add your own queues
 To add your own queues to the benchmarking suite, it should be added as a workspace member, preferably in `queues/`.
 This requires adding it as a member in `Cargo.toml`, and then adding its package folder similarly to the packages in `queues` (it should have the main `main.tex`, with the exception of the selected queue).